 It’s no secret that whenever it’s not snowing, Montana winter nights are long, cold, and crystal clear, creating a winning combination for spectacular images of the night sky.
 Astrophotography is the general term used to refer to vibrant images of the Milky Way or star trails streaking across the sky.
 A firm grasp on the basics will have you out capturing the stars in no time.

-For starters, astrophotography really requires a DSLR with manual controls and interchangeable lenses.
-A full-frame sensor will give the best image quality, and a lens with a large aperture and short focal length will help capture the greatest portion of the sky with optimal detail.
+For starters, astrophotography really requires a DSLR or mirrorless camera with manual controls.
+A full-frame sensor will give the best image quality, and a lens with a large aperture will help capture the greatest portion of the sky with optimal detail.
 A tripod is essential for any type of night photography—get a sturdy one.
 Other helpful items to pack along include a headlamp, warm clothes, some snacks, and a hot drink.

 Movement is the enemy of long exposures.
 Make sure to get a firm footing for your tripod and if it’s windy, you may even need to weigh it down with some rocks or your camera bag.
 Next, if you’re not using a mirrorless camera, use the live-view mode if you have it, as the movement of the mirror can cause your camera to move.
 I like to use a remote-shutter release, but using the self-timer function on your camera can eliminate movement just as well.

-Set your camera on full manual and make sure your lens is focused to infinity.
-For Milky Way images, use a higher ISO and wide-open aperture to keep your exposure under 30 seconds.
+Set your camera on full manual.
+If you are using a mirrorless camera, use the digital zoom preview to enlarge a bright star as much as possible.
+Adjust your focus until the star looks like a sharp pin-prick; it'll be close to infinity but not quite all the way.
+For Milky-Way images, use a higher ISO and wide-open aperture to keep your exposure under 30 seconds.
 This will keep the movement of the stars from becoming noticeable.
 For star trails, you will likely be out for several hours, so plan accordingly.
 Use a lower ISO and stop down to lengthen the exposure time and capture those bright arcs across the night sky.
 For more curved star trails, aim at the North Star, the point the whole night sky appears to revolve around.

 Planning & Execution